kchristensen/udm-le/README.md

 On firmware updates, the cron file (`/etc/cron.d/udm-le`) gets removed, so if you'd like for this to persist between upgrades, I suggest so you install boostchicken's [on-boot-script](https://github.com/boostchicken/udm-utilities/tree/master/on-boot-script) package.

 This script is setup such that if it determines that on-boot-script is enabled, it will set up an additional script at `/mnt/data/on_boot.d/99-udm-le.sh` which will attempt certificate renewal shortly after a reboot (and subsequently set the cron back up again).

+### AWS Route53 Support

+AWS Route53 can reference its configuration and authentication values easily through shared credentials and configuration files.
+See the [Lego Route53 documentation](https://go-acme.github.io/lego/dns/route53/) for more information.
+To use this, create a new directory called aws in `/mnt/data/udm-le` and add credentials and config files as required for your authentication.
+If the folder exists, it will be included in the certificate dns challenge parameters.